-It is always preferable, emotionally, and financially, to resolve a divorce case by spousal agreement rather than going to trial.
-When spouses create their own divorce agreements, it’s called a negotiated settlement agreement which becomes a Consent Decree.
+It is always preferable, emotionally and financially, to resolve a divorce case by mutual agreement rather than going to trial.
+When spouses create their own divorce agreements, it’s called a negotiated settlement agreement, which becomes a Consent Decree.

 Mediation: Negotiated Settlement

 The mediation process is a negotiated settlement process.
-It is the respectful, low-conflict process by which spouses communicate, with the help of a neutral mediator, and reach agreements that both believe are fair and in their best interest.
+It is a respectful, low-conflict process by which spouses communicate, with the help of a neutral mediator, to reach agreements that both believe are fair and in their best interest.

 The process usually involves spouses having 2 – 6 meetings with their mediator.
 The mediator identifies the issues of the divorce, gives legal information, and helps spouses to develop and communicate options to reach agreements.
-The spouse’s interests, ie. what each wants and needs and why, are discussed in detail.
+The spouse’s interests, ie. what each want and need and why they have these interests, are discussed in detail.
 Spouses reach mutually-beneficial agreements on all issues.
 The agreements become the divorce decree.
-Our mediator’s prepare and file all documents so spouses never have to go to court.
-Our mediation process is managed specifically to avoid fighting, misunderstandings, and conflict to maintain the emotional and financial well-being of spouses and their children.
+Our mediators prepare and file all documents so spouses never have to go to court.
+Our mediation process is managed specifically to avoid fighting, misunderstanding, and conflict to maintain the emotional and financial well-being of spouses and their children.

 Litigation: Negotiated Settlement

-At any point in the litigation, spouses can choose to enter into mediation to settle issues to bring an end to litigation.
-Often, mediation is more successful and attorney negotiations.
+At any point in litigation, spouses can choose to enter into mediation to settle issues to bring an end to litigation.
+Often, mediation is more successful than attorney negotiations.

 HELPFUL TIP: If you are in litigation now, ask your attorney about entering mediation to settle issues.
 Don’t wait until a year or more of litigation has gone by and you have spent thousands of dollars.
 The sooner you begin settlement negotiation in mediation, the better.

 There is no trial in mediation.
-If mediation in Arizona begins at the start of a case, there is never a time spouses will ever enter a courtroom or even go near a courthouse.
+In Arizona, if mediation begins at the start of a case, there is never a time spouses will ever enter a courtroom or even go near a courthouse.
 The divorce process is entirely handled out of court.

 In mediation, there is no trial.
-Our mediation team handles all document preparation and filing and there is never a time when you will enter a courtroom.
+Our mediation team handles all document preparation and filing.
+There is never a time when you will enter a courtroom.
 Mediation takes place 100% out-of-court.

 Trial is the final stage of litigation.
 At trial, each spouse argues each remaining unresolved issue to a judge.
 This argument can be in the form of testimony from each spouse or witnesses, or in the form of documents and exhibits.

 Trials are very expensive.
-Depending on the complexity, trials can range from $10,000 to well over $50,000 per spouse.
-Trials are unpleasant for everyone involved and going to trial exposes both spouses to large risks.
-No lawyer can predict the outcome of a trial, because every case is unique and every judge is unique and wields discretion in their own way.
+Depending on the complexity of the case, trials can range from $10,000 to well over $50,000 per spouse.
+Trials are unpleasant for everyone involved and going to trial exposes both spouses to risks.
+No lawyer can predict the outcome of a trial because every case is unique and every judge is unique, wielding discretion in their own way.

-Trials typically last about a day.
-This is the only opportunity for the judge to become familiar with the entire case, the spouses, the children and interests of everyone involved, before making decisions that will affect the rest of their lives.
-The judge’s decisions become the divorce orders which spouses are bound to obey under Arizona law.
+A trial is the only opportunity for the judge to become familiar with the entire case, the spouses, the children, and interests of everyone involved, before making decisions that will affect the rest of their lives.
+The judge’s decisions become the divorce orders, which spouses are bound to obey under Arizona law.
 Most often, trials result in both spouses feeling like they have lost a great deal.

 Mediation: Where to Begin